marcvs/cowbuilder-scripts/update-debian-repo.sh.md

-# Debian Packages
+# Packages

-This repository provides debian packages for ubuntu and debian.
+This repository provides debian packages for ubuntu, debian, and centos.

+## Debian Packages

 To use it, you need to import the signing key: